 The lesson being: never define a Taoist Master by degrees or the past.
 Instead look to the actions of the heart and in the now.
-A Taoist Master is never who you expect, but rather the person living fully and uniquely as themselves while teaching acceptance along the way.
+A Taoist is never who you expect, but rather the person living fully and uniquely as themselves while teaching acceptance along the way.

-As a child my mother taught us how to make jewelweed juice as an herbal remedy for our poison ivy and we brewed lemonade from sumac berries.
+As a child, my mother taught us how to make jewelweed juice as an herbal remedy for our poison ivy, and we brewed lemonade from sumac berries.
 I ate wild elderberries and had magical experiences with plants at a young age.
 I continued to expand this knowledge as an adult by working for the Forest Service in Washington State and learning about native plants.
 I completed my Master’s with a focus in Ethnobotany and went to the Southwest School of Botanical Medicine (500 hours) in 2002 to learn about Western Herbalism with Michael Moore and Donna Chesner.
 Now, I integrate plants into my daily life and help others to do the same!

 I continued to explore Soul Motion with Vinn Marti, 5Rhythms with Gabrielle Roth and BrainDance with Anne Green Gilbert.
 I spent over 450 hours studying with these teachers including several ten-day intensives such as Vinn Marti’s Soul Motion Mastery and Gabrielle Roth’s Medicine Dance as well as Mirrors, an in-depth look at the ego.
-I found these practices helped me to be a more well rounded person and move through life with more grace.
-I often tell people that I never would have become a mother (one of my great joys) if I hadn’t practiced the 5Rhythms.
-Teaching movement meditation and creative dance for over a decade has helped me deepen my own dance as a spiritual practice.
+I found these practices helped me to be a more well-rounded person and move through life with more grace.
+I often tell people that I would never have become a mother (one of my great joys) if I hadn’t practiced the 5Rhythms.
+Teaching movement meditation and creative dance for over a decade has helped me deepen my dance as a spiritual practice.